segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

   plan: 'Free'
 });
 ```
 As these user traits change over time, you can continue calling the Identify method to update their changes.
-With this query, you can update Bob’s account plan to “Premium”.
+With this query, you can update Bob's account plan to “Premium”.

 ```javascript
 analytics.identify('bob123', {